 Holiday Tree Galleries

-Click the links below for galleries of past trees.
+Click the links below for galleries of current and past trees.
 If you have photographs of older trees (or more to add to these), please contact us at website [at] origamiusa.org; we'd love to add yours to the collection!

 - 2019 Holiday Tree: T. rex & Friends: History in the Making